mauricedesaxe/page-chat/README.md

 # The Gist of It - AI-Powered Text Summarization

 This Chrome extension uses GPT to provide instant, intelligent summaries of any selected text.
-Built with [Plasmo](https://docs.plasmo.com/) and powered by OpenAI's GPT models.
+Built with [Plasmo](https://docs.plasmo.com/) and powered by Anthropic's models.

 ## Features